 Photo: (bottom) Golda Solomon.
 Photo Credit: Zak Sherzad.

-Major support for Readings/Workshops in California is provided by the James Irvine Foundation.
-Additional support comes from the Friends of Poets & Writers.
+Support for Readings/Workshops in New York is provided, in part, by public funds from the New York State Council on the Arts, with additional support from the Friends of Poets & Writers.